-IWMM recognizes that successful waterbird conservation requires integrated objectives, management, and monitoring across local, regional and flyway scales.
+IWMM recognizes that successful waterbird conservation requires integrated objectives, management, and monitoring across local, regional, and flyway scales.
 Moreover, targeted monitoring must inform and support the decisions made at these scales.
 Therefore, an essential element of IWMM is a monitoring component that enables managers to:

-- Standardize waterbird counts and habitat monitoring.
+- Standardize waterbird counts and habitat monitoring

-- Rapidly assess local habitat conditions and quantify use of wetlands by waterfowl, shorebirds, and wading birds during non-breeding periods.
+- Rapidly assess local habitat conditions and quantify use of wetlands by waterfowl, shorebirds, and wading birds during non-breeding periods

-- Aggregate waterbird and habitat data collected at the local scale for descriptive summary and or analyses at larger scales.
+- Aggregate waterbird and habitat data collected at the local scale for descriptive summary and/or analyses at larger scales

-- Simultaneously track management actions in order to evaluate whether management objectives are being met at sites being managed.
+- Simultaneously track management actions in order to evaluate whether management objectives are being met at sites being managed

-- Adaptively manage resources and adjust management actions as more information about waterbird responses to specific actions becomes available, and or to address emerging threats.
+- Adaptively manage resources and adjust management actions as more information about waterbird responses to specific actions becomes available, and/or to address emerging threats

 In January 2015, the National Inventory and Monitoring Branch of the National Wildlife Refuge System (NWRS) approved the IWMM monitoring protocol as a National Protocol Framework for the Inventory and Monitoring of Nonbreeding Waterbirds and their Habitats.
-The purpose of the National Protocol Framework is to guide use of the monitoring component by cooperators within the NWRS.
-This framework enables development of site-specific protocols that are compliant with the NWRS recently updated inventory and monitoring policy.
+The purpose of the National Protocol Framework is to guide use of monitoring by cooperators within the NWRS.
+This framework enables development of site-specific protocols that are compliant with the NWRS updated inventory and monitoring policy.
 For partners with similar management objectives and information needs, IWMM encourages use of the framework to develop site-specific guidance for their waterbird and habitat condition surveys.